Skip to main content

 About FWD Assist HQ

-FWD Assist HQ is led by Joshua Christopherson, a disabled U.S. Air Force and Air National Guard veteran with years of Veterans Service Officer–level experience assisting thousands of veterans through the VA disability claims process.
+FWD Assist HQ is led by Joshua Christopherson, a VA disability claims educator and disabled U.S. Air Force and Air National Guard veteran with hands-on VSO experience assisting thousands of veterans through the VA disability claims process.
 FWD Assist HQ provides education-first resources to help veterans advocate for themselves.
 Learn more about the mission.

-Educational Content: This article is for educational purposes only and does not constitute legal advice.
-For personalized guidance on your VA claim, consult with an accredited VA attorney or claims agent.
+Educational Content Only: This article is for educational purposes only and does not constitute legal or professional claims advice.
+If you need help with your VA claim, start by contacting your local Veterans Service Organization (VSO) -- they're free, accredited, and can represent you through the entire process.
+If your situation requires more specialized support, consider consulting an accredited VA attorney or claims agent.

 Get the Complete Playbook